Best Blade Putters 2024

 High pitched sound might be a turn off for some

-Next up is the BB1-W (the W stands for wide) putter from Bettinardi which is perhaps the most interesting putter in the 2024 BB Series due to its compact shape and the introduction of an all new Sound Slot on the flange behind the putter face.
-Older golfers may be familiar with this sound slot as it featured on some the old Ping putters from back in the day.
-This is actually Bettinardi’s first production putter with that sound slot and in combination with the new and improved Perpetual Flymill face, results in superior audible feedback on each putt.
+Next up is a real beauty.
+The BB1-W (the W stands for wide) putter from Bettinardi is perhaps the most interesting putter in the brand's 2024 BB Series due to its compact shape and the introduction of an all new Sound Slot on the flange behind the putter face.
+This sound slot featured on some the original Ping putters, but the BB1-W is Bettinardi’s first production putter to feature one.
+The sound slot in combination with the new and improved Perpetual Flymill face results in superior audible feedback on each putt.

 Scotty Cameron Super Select Newport 2.5 Plus Putter